explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/flags-and-latches/1-vpins.md

 # Virtual Bitmap device pins (VPINs)

-A VPIN is an Arduino pin numer that has been extended to include pins on external devices or expanders.
+A VPIN is an Arduino pin number that has been extended to include pins on external devices or expanders.

-By giving external device pins unique VPIN numbers, the vast majority of the pin manipulation required by the user is controlled the same way regardless of whether the pin is an actual Arduino pin on the main CPU, an expander pin over i2c perhaps behind a multiplexor, a virtual pin or even a software-only pin simulation.
+By giving external device pins unique VPIN numbers, the vast majority of the pin manipulation required by the user is controlled the same way regardless of whether the pin is an actual Arduino pin on the main CPU, an expander pin over i2c perhaps behind a multiplexer, a virtual pin or even a software-only pin simulation.

 The vast majority of VPINs are either output (e.g. LEDs and servos) or input (e.g. buttons and sensors) but rarely both.

-## Creating virtiual pins
+## Creating virtual pins

 Virtual pins are normally defined by specifying the Hardware Driver that is used to connect to an external device.
 There is no way for the command station to know for sure what devices are connected so it must be told.
-THis is done by including HAL commands in myAutomation.h
+This is done by including HAL commands in myAutomation.h

 For Example